Skip to main content

 Sales by estates and executors.
 When a deceased estate or executor sells personal property belonging to the estate, an as-is Bill of Sale is appropriate because the estate typically cannot make representations about the history or condition of the goods.

 Distressed or discounted goods.
-When goods are sold at a significant discount due to damage, defects, or age, an as-is Bill of Sale ensures that the buyer understands and accepts the condition of the goods.
+When goods are sold at a significant discount due to damage, defects, or age, an as-is Bill of Sale confirms that the buyer understands and accepts the condition of the goods.

 What to Include in Your Bill of Sale — As-Is / No Warranty (Australia)